google/starlark-go/doc/spec.md

 integer value not greater than `x / y`.
 Although the resulting number is integral, it is represented as a `float` if either operand is a `float`.

+The `%` operation computes the remainder of floored division.
+As with the corresponding operation on integers, if the signs of the operands differ, the sign of the remainder `x % y` matches that of the divisor, `y`.

 The infinite float values `+Inf` and `-Inf` represent numbers greater/less than all finite float values.